lar9482/CompilerProject/README.md

 # IN PROGRESS
 # What is this?
-This is my attempt at writing a compiler for simple C-like imperative language that targets my custom [runtime.](https://github.com/lar9482/AssemblySimulator)
+This is my attempt at writing a compiler for a simple C-like imperative language that targets my custom [runtime.](https://github.com/lar9482/AssemblySimulator)

 # Goals for the compiler
 - [x] Lexical Analysis